MuhammadAshiqAmeer/Federated-Learning-Intel-OpenFL/README.md

 # Federated lemon-melon CNN classifier(Intel-open-fl)
 ### Director based federated learning workflow of a custom Lemon-melon CNN classifier done in Intel-Open-FL.
+#### Aim to approach and customize Intel-openfl by building an FL model from a custom dataset and an ML experiment defined, using some non default aggregation function.

+#### Overview of the repo:

 * Contains two directories, director and envoy.
 * Director folder has a .ipynb (notebook) file where the experiment is setup by a Data scientist, which contains code for connecting to federation devices such as aggregators and collaborators, setting up federation tasks for diffrent connected devices, setting federation algorithm etc.